Dutch Water Status under the Water Framework Directive: Progress, Challenges, and the Way Forward

 The Road Ahead for Dutch Waters

 Although the Netherlands has made notable progress in improving water quality, the current pace is not fast enough to meet the targets of the EU WFD by 2027.
-While more than three-quarters of the established water quality objectives have been met, persistent challenges remain, particularly in tackling diffuse pollution from agriculture, which continues to be a major obstacle to achieving good ecological status.

 To accelerate progress, the Dutch government launched the WFD Stimulus Programme in spring 2023.
 This initiative aims to support the implementation of additional measures needed to close the remaining gaps and bring more water bodies into compliance with WFD objectives within the limited time remaining.